BrendenWalker/GHECSecurity/GHEC_BaselineConfig.md

 ### Settings

+I'm only going to document security related items here.

+#### Authentication security

+##### Two-factor authentication

+Require checked.
+I would also recommend 'Only allow secure two-factor methods' IF possible.

+#### SAML single sign on

+Recommend using this if you can.
+Specific settings/configuration depend on your identify provider.

-#### Code security and analysis
+#### Code security

-* DependaBot
-  + **Automatically enable for new repositories** - CHECKED.
-Can be disabled at the repo level.
-* NOTE: Secret scanning is only available for public repositories.
-Private and Internal repositories will need to pay for Advanced Security to get similar function.
+This alllows you to control various settings related to GitHub advanced security.
+I don't think it's sensible to consider this in the context of baseline security.

+#### Audit Log

+If possible you should configure log streaming to a secondary/secure service.

+#### Hooks

+Webhooks are a potential security risk, mostly information disclosure.
+Enable only for specific need and follow best practices (https for example).

+#### Hosted compute networking Settings

+I'm not sure how this differs from the [enterprise policy](#hosted-compute-networking-policy).
+In any case I don't think this is in scope for a generally usable security baseline.

+#### Github Apps

+You'll need to analyze risks for any apps you wish to use.

 ## Organization Permissions

-The organization [https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/setting-base-permissions-for-an-organization](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/setting-base-permissions-for-an-organization#setting-base-permissions)setting will be configured with minimal required access and documented as necessary.
+The organization [https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/setting-base-permissions-for-an-organization](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/setting-base-permissions-for-an-organization#setting-base-permissions) setting will be configured with minimal required access and documented as necessary.

 Access these from the organization Settings, Member privileges.
-Note that several settings are inaccessible due to being set by enterprise policy.
+Note that several settings are inaccessible due to being set by enterprise policy if you follow this baseline configuration.

-The following recommendations from [OpenSSF best practices](https://best.openssf.org/SCM-BestPractices/) will be implemented:
+The following recommendations from [OpenSSF best practices](https://best.openssf.org/SCM-BestPractices/) should be implemented:

 * Actions
   + General